 - Facilitate “affinity groups” for students to connect on platforms they use.

-- Send small care packages to students weekly or monthly to keep them engaged.
+- Send small educationally-related care packages to students weekly or monthly to ensure they have what they need to attend and succeed in school, and to keep them engaged.

 - Increase posters, flyers, and other outreach throughout the community.